 Skype for Business in Outlook on the web includes accessibility features that make it easy for users with disabilities to exchange instant messages with their contacts.
 This means you can use keyboard shortcuts and a screen reader to work with Skype for Business in Outlook on the web.

-To learn how to set accessibility preferences and navigate Office 2016 applications, refer to Accessibility in Office Online.
+To learn how to set accessibility preferences, refer to Set up your device to work with accessibility in Office 365.

 Skype for Business in Outlook on the web is a web-based application, so the keyboard shortcuts and navigation might be different from those in Skype for Business 2016.

 When you use Skype for Business in Outlook on the web, we recommend that you use Internet Explorer as your browser.

 In this topic